bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 Create the folder structure assets/fonts in your my_breakout_game project folder and copy the two font files into my_breakout_game/assets/fonts.

 Done!
-You successfully recreated the breakout game from the Bevy examples.
+You successfully recreated the Breakout game from the Bevy examples.

 Let's play a round, shall we?